top of page

 Although this was a semi-success, we made the decision to gradually wind the business down after several years, based on a few key factors:

-2. A Shift in Personal Circumstances: The unexpected loss of my father and the acute illness of my mother led us to reevaluate personal and financial priorities, especially in terms of inventory capital.
+1. A Shift in Personal Circumstances: The unexpected loss of my father and my mother’s acute illness led us to reevaluate personal and financial priorities, especially regarding inventory capital.

 Contrary to what some might assume, closing this chapter didn’t feel like a setback.
 The experience sharpened my understanding of how a business operates as a whole.
 This top-down perspective made me aware of how each division interconnects with the company’s overall success, and has made me more likely to make well-rounded decisions, no matter the role I’m in.